Updated: a day ago

 The term "Artificial Intelligence" is frequently used to describe machines that mimic "cognitive" functions related to the human mind, like "learning" and "problem-solving.
-The system's ability to properly interpret external data, to find out from such data, and to use those learnings to realize specific goals and tasks through flexible adaptation.
-With multiple AI functions built into an equivalent package AI systems achieve better, and faster performance thanks to the synergies between the systems.
-This permits AI to accomplish reasoning, allowing machines to execute sophisticated, non-intuitive actions that bring them a step closer to us.
+The system's ability to interpret external data, to find out from such data, and to use those learnings to realize specific goals and tasks through flexible adaptation.
+With multiple AI functions built into an equivalent package, AI systems achieve better and faster performance to accomplish reasoning and allowing machines to execute sophisticated, non-intuitive actions.

 AI was founded as a tutorial discipline in 1955.
 The sector was founded on the idea that "Human Intelligence" or "Emotional Intelligence" might be so precisely described, that a machine might be made to simulate it on the idea of the two activities which the human brain performs in daily life: prediction (what will happen or what it is) and decision (what should we do).
-This raised philosophical arguments about the character of the mind and therefore the ethics of making artificial beings endowed with human-like intelligence.
+This raised philosophical arguments about the ethics, of machines being endowed with human-like intelligence.

 Technological evolution is always a neutral phenomenon.
 It’s us who make the phenomena positive or negative.
 In the 19th century, we tried to develop machines that could mimic the physical strengths of humans or animals whereas, in the 21st century, we are trying to develop the decision-making capability of humans.
 AI is adept at identifying patterns from big data, and this piece elucidates how it has become one of humanity’s ace cards in handling crises.

-Advertising and Marketing industry uses data to predict or generalize the behavior of customers from their digital footprints in order to target them with personalized promotions or build customer personas automatically.
+The advertising and marketing industry uses data to predict or generalize the behavior of customers from their digital footprints in order to target them with personalized promotions or build customer personas automatically.
 A documented case reports that online gambling companies were using AI to enhance customer targeting.
 Moreover, the application of personality computing AI models can help to reduce the cost of advertising campaigns by adding psychological targeting to more traditional sociodemographic or behavioral targeting.